CALL US NOW :

 Synchrony Neurofeedback

+Whether you want to quiet a racing brain or sharpen your mental focus, Steel City Neurofeedback can help you find your rhythm.
 If you’re in the Pittsburgh area and are interested in Synchrony training, contact us online or call us at (412) 212-2333.
-We look forward to working with you to achieve optimum brain health.

-The video below shows a lifelong-meditating Tibetan monk doing Synchrony training.
-Steel City Neurofeedback utilizes the same hardware and software that is depicted in the video.
+The 20 minute video below shows a Tibetan monk doing Synchrony training and comparing his experience with his lifelong monastic meditative practices.
+Steel City Neurofeedback utilizes the same hardware, software and technique that is depicted in the video.
+You don't have to travel to India to experience Synchrony, simply come visit us in Crafton, PA.

 Synchrony FAQ